Russ & Daughters: Additional locations

 In late 2014, a restaurant cafe was announced for the Jewish Museum.
-The Russ & Daughters restaurant in the Jewish Museum opened in February 2016, which has since closed.
+The Russ & Daughters restaurant in the Jewish Museum opened in February 2016, but has since closed.

 In early 2019, an 18,000-square-feet location opened at the Brooklyn Navy Yard.

 On July 18, 2023, Tupper and Federman opened a new 4,500-square-foot outpost near Hudson Yards.

 In popular culture

 Josh Russ Tupper appeared on The Martha Stewart Show to make Chopped Liver, the Oy Vey Schmear sandwich, Whitefish & Baked Salmon Salad and the Super Heebster sandwich.

 The Leonard Lopate Show on NPR discussed Russ & Daughters.
 WNYC featured Russ & Daughters when Amy Eddings reported on "Last Chance Foods", in a segment called "A Palatable Passover: Russ & Daughters explains matzo, gefilte fish and charoset."

 Russ & Daughters was also featured on two episodes of the TV series Louie and in the theatrical movie Lola Versus.

 Anthony Bourdain covered Russ & Daughters in the 'Disappearing Manhattan' episode of Anthony Bourdain: No Reservations (Season 5, Episode 6) with American journalist and novelist, Joel Rose.

 In 2021, the Financial Times ranked it as one of the "50 greatest food stores in the world".